gilsedawk/onedrive/docs/USAGE.md

 *   `--monitor` keeps the application running and monitoring for changes both local and remote
 *   `&` puts the application in background and leaves the terminal interactive

-### Automatic syncing of both OneDrive accounts
+### Automatic syncing of both OneDrive accounts (Arch, Ubuntu, Debian, OpenSuSE, Fedora)

 In order to automatically start syncing your OneDrive accounts, you will need to create a service file for each account.
-From the `/usr/lib/systemd/system` folder:
+From the `/usr/lib/systemd/user` folder:
 ```text
 cp onedrive.service onedrive-work.service
 ```

 And edit the line beginning with `ExecStart` so that the confdir mirrors the one you used above:
 ```text
 ExecStart=/usr/local/bin/onedrive --monitor --confdir="/path/to/config/dir"